 In some cases, the court may award the plaintiff punitive damages.
 And in Nevada, victims may sue for negligence within two (2) years of the date of the injury.

-In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about IVC filter lawsuits in Nevada, including negligence claims, standards of proof, and statutes of limitations.
+In this article, our Nevada personal injury attorneys answer frequently-asked-questions about IVC filter lawsuits in Nevada, including negligence claims, standards of proof, and statutes of limitations.
 Click on a topic to jump to that section: